Gitte and Gieter try to fix the broken rag

 From Phố Châu to Pom Coong Village

 Gitte and Gieter had their flight out of Hanoi.
-Still, a few days to kill so I invited them to drive with me to Pom Coong Village and leave the bike later at my friends Hotel in Ninh Binh.
-They wanted to give their bike to a friend but he was not in Vietnam for a few more days.
-That way he can pick it up in Ninh Binh.
-No need for them to drive into Hanoi with the bike – taking the bus instead and no need to find safe parking for the bike till their friend gets to Hanoi.
+Still, a few days to kill, so I invited them to drive with me to Pom Coong Village and leave the bike later at my friend’s Hotel in Ninh Binh.
+They wanted to give their bike to a friend, but he was not in Vietnam for a few more days.
+That way, he can pick it up in Ninh Binh.
+No need for them to drive into Hanoi with the bike – taking the bus instead, and no need to find safe parking for the bike till their friend gets to Hanoi.

 Gitte and Gieter with a broken rack